treestarsystems/logicmonitor_tools_and_tasks/README.md

    Ensure this file is properly configured before running the application.

 4. **Generate `docker-compose.yml`**: Use the template to generate a `docker-compose.yml` file.
 This step will populate placeholders in the template with values from the `.env` file.
+Please note that this step is done when you run `npm run deploy`.

    Run: